satwikkansal/wtfpython/README.md

 ```sh
 ('Time at noon is', datetime.time(12, 0))
 ```
+The midnight time is not printed.

-### 💡 Explanation:
+#### 💡 Explaination:

-Before Python 3.5, a datetime.time object was considered to be false if it represented midnight in UTC.
+Before Python 3.5, the boolean value fo `datetime.time` object was considered to be `False` if it represented midnight in UTC.
 It is error-prone when using the `if obj:` syntax to check if the `obj` is null or some equivalent of "empty".

-## `is` is not what it is!
+### `is` is not what it is!

 ```py